nerabits/Surge-Manual/others/misc-options.md

 `hijack-dns = 8.8.8.8:53`

 By default, Surge only returns fake IP addresses for DNS queries sent to Surge DNS address (198.18.0.2).
-Queries which are sent to standard DNS will be simply forwarded.
+Queries that are sent to standard DNS will be  forwarded.

-Some devices or softwares always use a hardcode DNS server.
+Some devices or software always use a hardcoded DNS server.
 (For example, Google Speakers always use 8.8.8.8).
 You may use this option to hijack the query to get a fake address.

 You may use `hijack-dns = *:53` to hijack all DNS queries.